arik-so/bolts/bolt-simple-taproot.md

 Once all partial signatures are known, the `PartialSigAgg` algorithm is used to combine the partial signature into a final valid BIP 340 schnorr signature.

+##### Partial Signature Encoding

+A `musig2` partial signature is simply the encoding of the `s` value which is 32 byte element modulo the order of the group.
+Throughout this specification, in order to be able to re-use the existing 64-byte signature field, partial signatures are also encoded with 64 bytes by also encoding the x-coordinate of the _final_ nonce (`R1+b*R2`).

 ## Design Overview